What are small business R&D tax credits?

 What does this mean for SMEs and start-ups?

-Your R&D activity simply needs to fit HMRC’s definition of seeking an advance in a scientific or technological field and facing uncertainties along the way.
-It doesn’t have to be cutting edge research (though it can be!)
+Your R&D activity must fit HMRC’s definition of seeking an advance in a scientific or technological field and facing uncertainties along the way.
+It doesn’t have to be cutting-edge research (though it can be!)

-People often consider problem-solving activities as ‘business as usual’ when actually their problems feature technological or scientific uncertainties.
-Therefore, any activity done to find the solutions would qualify for R&D tax credits.
+People often consider problem-solving activities as ‘business as usual’ when their problems actually feature technological or scientific uncertainties.
+Therefore, any activity done to find the solution would qualify for R&D tax credits.

-Likewise, suppose you made a loss during the accounting period for which you’re claiming.
-In this case, you can claim up to 33% of your qualifying R&D expenditure, either as a cash credit, offsetting against prior or future years profits, or surrender it for the group relief.
+Likewise, suppose you made a loss during the accounting period for which you’re claiming, and you are not R&D intensive.
+In this case, you can claim up to 18.6% of your qualifying R&D expenditure as a cash credit, offset against prior or future year’s profits, or surrender it for group relief.

-- If you’re loss-making and spent £250,000 of qualifying costs on R&D, you could offset £82,500 against future years profits – reducing your tax payable in that year.
+- If you’re loss-making and spent £250,000 of qualifying costs on R&D, you could offset £46,250 against future years’ profits, reducing your tax payable in that year.

 How Ayming can help